 Compensation of Named Executive Officers is revised each year and has been structured to encourage and reward the executive officers on the bases of short-term and long-term corporate performance.
-In the context of the analysis of the compensation for the financial years ended October 31, 2021 and 2020, the following components were examined:
+In the context of the analysis of the compensation for the financial years ended October 31, 2022 and 2021, the following components were examined:

-- (a) base salary; - (b) annual performance incentive relative to base compensation consisting of cash and stock options; - (c) grant of stock options of the Corporation; and - (d) other elements of compensation which may include shares of the Corporation.
+- (e) base salary; - (f) annual performance incentive relative to base compensation consisting of cash and stock options; - (g) grant of share-based Awards; and - (h) other elements of compensation which may include shares of the Corporation.